 Why is Food Standards Australia New Zealand (FSANZ) updating its advice on risk foods?

-The scientific assessments underpinning the Department of Agriculture and Water Resources's classification of imported food are routinely reviewed.
+The scientific assessments underpinning the Department of Agriculture, Water and the Environment's classification of imported food are routinely reviewed.
 This ensures that the department’s list of risk foods is up-to-date.

 Some of FSANZ’s previous advice on risk foods has changed.
 This is because different hazards and more recent scientific data and compliance information have been considered.

 In total, 27 foods will be reviewed, with the work split into stages.
 At the end of each stage, FSANZ will publish the updated advice on their website as imported food risk statements to help the general public understand why the department has adopted specific actions on specific imported foods.
 This work is expected to be finished by the end of 2015.

 Will existing biosecurity requirements and protocols for imported food change because of Food Standards Australia New Zealand's updated advice on risk foods?

 No—the updated imported food risk statements do not change the current biosecurity requirements and protocols for imported food.